10 Things New People Need To Know

 –> NOTE: Our wired network is reserved for Purdue-owned computers only.

-• We can assist with configuration of Purdue Wi-Fi and Email.
+• We can assist with configuration of Purdue Wi-Fi and Email on personal devices.

 • Graduate Assistant office computers can be used only by College of Education GAs.